-Twitch has seen a number of controversies throughout the years, including NSFW slip-ups, vandalism, and more - but one incident saw a streamer banned for using offensive, racist language.
+Twitch has seen a number of controversies throughout the years, including slip-ups, vandalism, and more - but one incident saw a streamer banned for using offensive, racist language.

 Popular fitness streamer and speedrunner Calebhart42 was in the midst of a broadcast on April 18 when he pulled up his Discord channel, showing a message from himself that contained a racial slur.

 While Calebhart quickly clicked away from the window, he wasn’t exempt from Twitch’s TOS, which saw his channel get banned from the platform shortly thereafter - likely due to his racist language shown during the stream.